ckan/ckanext-scheming/README.md

 * text.html - a simple text field for free-form text or numbers
 * large_text.html - a larger text field, typically used for the title
-* choice_selectbox.html - a drop-down list for single choice fields
+* choice_selectbox.html - a drop-down list for single-choice fields
 * ...
 FIXME: complete this

 ### validators

-The `validators` value is a space-separated list of validator functions to call on this field when creating or updating data.
-When followed by parenthesis the function is called passing the comma-separated values within as string parameters, and the result is used as a validator.
+The `validators` value is a space-separated string of validator functions to use for this field when creating or updating data.
+When a validator name is followed by parenthesis the function is called passing the comma-separated values within as string parameters and the result is used as the validator.

-This is not arbitrary python code being executed, you may only use registered validator functions, optionally calling them with static string values provided.
+This string does not contain arbitrary python code to be executed, you may only use registered validator functions, optionally calling them with static string values provided.

-FIXME: provide a way to register new validator functions
+FIXME: provide a way to register new validator functions form extensions

 This extension automatically adds calls to `convert_to_extras` or `convert_to_tags` for new extra fields and new tag vocabulary fields, so you should not add those validators to this list.

+### choices

+The `choices` list must be provided for multiple-choice and single-choice fields.
+The `label`s are human-readable text for the dataset editing form and the `value`s are stored in the dataset field or are used for tag names in tag vocabularies.

+A validator is automatically added for creating or updating datasets that only allows values from this list.

+### tag_vocabulary

+The `tag_vocabulary` value is used for the name of the tag vocabulary that will store the valid choices for a multiple-choice field.